-Even if a decision maker was satisfied that the expert opinion was inaccurate, the discretion still exists to refuse to amend the information (see above).
+Even if a decision maker was satisfied that the expert opinion was incorrect or misleading, the discretion still exists to refuse to amend the information (see above).
 If the decision maker decided to amend the opinion, the form of amendment would generally not involve removing the original report (or any part of it) from the file.
 The amendment could be made by way of:

-- cross-referencing to another more reliable report - including a copy of a more reliable report on the file - including a notation that sets out the basis on which the original report is inaccurate; or - a combination of the above.
+- cross-referencing to another more reliable report - · including a copy of a more reliable report on the file - including a notation that sets out the basis on which the original report is incorrect or misleading; or - a combination of the above.

-6.2 Opinion out of date
+Opinion out of date